Yixf-Self/NGS-Pipelines/README.md

 RASDA: RNA-Seq Data Analyzer

-  All the scripts are  fully tested and pass my quality inspection on Ubuntu and CentOS.
+  All the scripts have been fully tested and passed my quality inspection on Ubuntu and CentOS.